How To Capture Changing Seasons in Time-Lapse (Updated for 2020)

 Jamie’s technique is to transition together a series of short-term time-lapses taken at the same locations.

-This is a great and skilful way to capture the change in season, but is not technically long-term timelapse.
+This is a great and skilful way to capture the change in season, but is still not technically long-term timelapse.

 To truly capture the transition between the seasons, you need a sequence of photographs that shows every stage.